-PK students are also assessed monthly utilizing the Developmental Skills Checklists and every nine weeks using a report card for academic growth.
-Additional assessment is conducted in the Fall and Spring to show progress towards kindergarten readiness skills.
+PK students are also assessed as needed utilizing the Developmental Skills Checklists and every nine weeks using a report card for academic growth.
+Additional assessments including CPALLS, SLO, and Vocabulary are conducted in the Fall, Winter, and Spring to show progress towards kindergarten readiness skills.